 - A five (5) year accounting (MAcy) degree or CPA designation may be substituted for 1 years’ experience.

-- Experience developing, analyzing, and writing financial reports
+- Experience in budgeting (spending, appropriation, planning and accounting), financial reconciliation, and developing, analyzing, and writing financial reports

 - Experience with financial forecasting, debt/commercial paper management, and cash reserve requirements